 - Blueberry: Cole Timbley and Walley Blunt, a pair of assassins posing as bounty hunters in The Lost Dutchman's Mine and The Ghost Fires Golden Bullets, repeatedly interspeak with each other during conversations, finish each others' sentences, and ask each others' opinions.
 However, when Blueberry shoots Cole in self-defense, Walley steps into action as a much more competent villain, actually matching Luckner, although eventually getting killed by him.

-- Marvel Comics has Morjak and Gelt, introduced in Neil Gaiman's Eternals (2006) miniseries.
+- Eternals: Morjak and Gelt, introduced in Neil Gaiman's Eternals (2006) miniseries.
 Two persistent hired killers — Deviants (although they prefer "the Changing People") in Human Disguise suits.
 One talkative, one quiet.
 One tall and muscular, the other short and stout.

 - Invincible: The Mauler Twins are supervillains who act in tandem (with the rapport and the squabbling and the being evil thing), but they're Mad Scientists, not assassins or anything like that.

 - Mr. Schlubb and Mr. Klump of Sin City, a pair of criminals-for-hire better known as Fat Man and Little Boy.
 The banter between them is in the form of overly-eloquent speeches.